nailufra/qPCanalyzeR/README.md

 # qPCanalyzeR

-qPCanalyzeR is a tool used for automated qPCR anaylsis of BioRad384-System
+qPCanalyzeR is a tool for automated qPCR anaylsis of BioRad384-System.

+Providing BioRad output file, your pipetting scheme and few additional parameters, relative gene expression is plotted.